-- Title tag – Title of website that appears on the browser bar must be relevant.
+- Title tag – The title of the website that appears on the browser bar must be relevant.

-- Meta description – The description that appears below URL on search results page of a search engine should have relevant keywords.
+- Meta description – The description that appears below the URL on the search results page of a search engine should have relevant keywords.

 - H1 & H2 heading tags – Title of the post that should be keyword enriched.

-- URL Keywords – URL should be rich in quality keywords to help improve CTR.
+- URL Keywords – The URL should be rich in quality keywords to help improve CTR.

-- Latent Semantic Index – Include keywords relevant to main keyword in content.
+- Latent Semantic Index – Include keywords relevant to the main keyword in the content.

 - Image ALT tag – Description and file name of images placed on the website.